| Appendix 5: Articles

 3,541 baskets of paddy with 202 carts and 1,857 baskets of

+paddy with 130 carts respectively on 24 January.
 Farmers from ten village-tracts of No 1 Region, from six

 village-tracts of No 3 Region, from six village-tracts of No